banatibalazs/pdf-watermark-remover/README.md

     <img src='gifs/thresholding_mask.png' width='30%' />
 </p>

 - **Mask Drawing:** Users can manually refine the mask by drawing on it.
+    - Right-click to erase
+    - Left-click to draw.
-Right-click to erase, left-click to draw.
-There are two cursor types: circle and rectangle.
+    - There are two cursor types: circle and rectangle.
 <p>
     <img src='gifs/drawing_mask.png' width='30%' />
     <img src='gifs/erasing_mask.png' width='30%' />